-Dun emergence timing is always more predictable than the timing of spinner mating or egg laying because nymphs in water are not affected as much by air temperature or weather conditions which could delay or speed up the final molt of the dun to spinner.
+Dun emergence timing is always more predictable than the

+timing of spinner mating or egg laying because nymphs in water are not affected as much by air temperature or weather conditions which could delay or speed up the final molt of the dun to spinner.
 The dun comes, with weather ready or not and frequently we're fishing hatches in rain and snow and high winds, while it's rare to fish spinners in any but dry and warm and usually pleasant weather.

 So, there is some indication with the PMD that we should fish spinner patterns of the insect during the hatch of duns as well as during spinner mating and egg laying.
 That is all the time.
 This is a good idea because even the dun of the PMD is a light, airy, creamy yellow, see-through kind of mayfly.
 Dominant body color of the spinner is best matched with Flymaster light olive on a white painted size 16 and 18 hook.
-That was, of course, the design of John Dunne in his, SUNSHINE AND THE DRY FLY, and I'm suggesting the same process for the lighter colored bodies of the spinners in this book.
+Painting the hook white, of course, was the idea of John Dunne, and I'm suggesting the same process for the lighter colored bodies of the spinners in this book.
 With the darker bodied flies, I don't think painting the hook shank is necessary to hide it.
-Dunne's method was to dip the hook in the paint, eye first, then sticking the eye into a bar of soap to dry.
-This means cleaning the eye during the tying.
+Dunne's method was to dip the hook in the paint, eye first, then stick the eye into a bar of soap to dry.
+This meant cleaning the eye before tying.

-My method is to stick the hook into a wine bottle cork and paint the shank with a bodkin or needle point away from the eye and just down to the bend.
-For the complete dressing and instructions for tying the PMD spinner see page 00.
+My method is to stick the hook into a wine bottle cork by the point and paint the shank only with a bodkin or needle point.